-- 1. Maintain a B average in coursework, and rotations. - 2.
+- 1. Maintain a B average in coursework and rotations. - 2.
 Performance in core courses GC 550, IMP 505 A and B, IMP 530, IMP 600 - a.
-A grade less than a B- in any core course could be grounds for dismissal.
-If this takes place, the IMP Ph.D.
-Program Committee will meet with the student.
-The final decision rests with IMP Ph.D.
-Program Committee. - 3.
-A grade less than B- in any advanced course triggers a meeting with the IMP Ph.D.
-Program Committee, and could be grounds for dismissal from the Program after review of circumstances and overall performance. - 4.
-Student must demonstrate progress toward a 1st author paper by the end of year 2 or earlier. - 5.
-Committee meeting every 6 months is mandatory.
+A grade less than a B- in any core course could be grounds for dismissal if this takes place, the IMP PhD Program Committee will meet with the student.
+The final decision rests with IMP PhD Program Committee. - 3.
+A grade less than B- in any advanced course triggers a meeting with the IMP PhD Program Committee, and could be grounds for dismissal from the Program after review of circumstances and overall performance. - 4.
+Students must demonstrate progress toward a 1st author paper by the end of year 2 or earlier. - 5.
+Committee meetings every 6 months are mandatory.